Research

 Usability.
 The term usability is ubiquitous in human-computer interaction.
 Rather than one established meaning of usability, there are, however, multiple images of usability, each providing a partial view.
 We have described six images of usability: universal usability, situational usability, perceived usability, hedonic usability, organizational usability, and cultural usability (IJHCI2010).
 Collectively, these images make usability a sensitizing concept (HCI2018).
 For the three aspects of usability in the ISO9241-11 definition we have found that information about one aspect - such as efficiency - does not enable us to say much about other aspects - such as effectiveness and satisfaction (CHI2000).
 Based on repertory-grid interviews we have investigated the personal constructs people employ in talking about their experiences using systems; that is, their personal usability constructs.
 We have done this for users and deveopers (IJHCI2011), for usability professionals (IJHCS2012), and for all three groups combined (INTERACT2013).

 User experience.
 Two vocal accounts of the factors that shape the adoption and use of information technology are the technology acceptance model (TAM) and work on user experience (UX) models.
 To explore the experiential component in human-computer interactions we have reviewed papers in the overlap between TAM and UX models (TOCHI2017).
 Some products, such as robotic vacuum cleaners, transform an activity even though they provide inferior user experiences (IWC2024).
 We have also studied UX in a work setting and found that ordinary user experiences dominate at work (TOCHI2020).
 A distinct component of user experience is workload, which is often measured with the six subscales of the task load index (TLX).
 We have provided reference values and subscales patterns for this self-report instrument of workload (Ergonomics2021).
-We have also reviewed the associations between TLX and performance (BIT2022).
+We have also reviewed the associations between TLX and performance (BIT2022) and shown that users more consistently and more strongly prefer systems that impose lower workload than better performance (IJHCS2025).

 Technostress.
 In a follow-up on a seminal study from 2004, we have found that frustration is still a common user experience (TOCHI2023).
 The participants in our study reported losing 11-20% of the one-hour reporting period to frustrating incidents with their computer.
 Such frustrating incidents cause technostress.
 We find that as much as 66% of the incidents experienced by the staff at a hospital department could merely be solved for now, that is, the concrete situation is resolved but the underlying issue remains unsolved (IJMI2024).
 As a consequence, most of the stressful situations are likely to recur later.